• Skip to primary navigation

 We cut the edge pieces using a combination of a self-healing mat and utility knife, and regular scissors!
 The self-healing mat / utility knife combo worked great for straight cuts.
 The scissors were perfect for cutting pieces that had notches, etc.

-The edge pieces went in easily, and once we finished installing all of the peel and stick tiles, my sister added new shoe trim around the baseboards to help hold the tiles in place even better.
+The edge pieces went in easily, and once we finished installing all of the peel and stick tiles, my sister added new shoe trim around the baseboards to help hold the sticky tiles in place even better.
 This also gave the floor a more finished look.

 Here she is installing FloorPops over linoleum.